-- The "Sound Effects" programs, like Helicopter or Gun Shot, are not available. - A couple of percussion instruments are not available: vibraslap, guiro and cuica. - The MultitrackStudio Instruments contain a couple of instruments which are not part of GM.
+- Most "Sound Effects" programs (Gun Shot etc.), are not available. - A couple of percussion instruments are not available: vibraslap, guiro and cuica. - The MultitrackStudio Instruments contain a couple of instruments which are not part of GM.
 The MIDI file will contain a program number which matches the sound closely.
 For example: if you pick "Violin Section" the MIDI file will contain the "String Ensemble 1" program, so the file plays back correctly using any GM player. - The MultitrackStudio Instruments are typically limited to the 'real' instrument's note range.
 Violins, for example, won't play notes below the open G string.

-The MultitrackStudio Instruments are modeled, they don't contain any samples.
-This allows for randomizing many parameters, so each note has a unique sound which helps reducing "machine gun" effects.
+The MultitrackStudio Instruments use a highly optimized sound synthesis engine, they don't use samples.
+This allows for each note to have a unique sound which reduces "machine gun" effects.
+All 65535 MIDI 2.0 note velocities can have a unique timbre, which makes the instruments more "playable".